BBC News: IDF Questions on Fall of Israel Border Post Nahal Oz By Hamas On 7 October

 * Soldiers observed a sudden stop in Hamas activity before the attack

-* Many Israeli soldiers were not armed, and the official protocol had soldiers standing back instead of advancing when under attack.
+* Many soldiers were not armed, and the official protocol had soldiers standing back instead of advancing when under attack.

 * Some surveillance equipment could be easily destroyed by Hamas or was out of order.